Facebook's IPO: Thoughts On Momentum, Pricing And Valuation (It's Still No Buy)

 Judy Lynch is driving a forklift, and I am trotting behind her.
 A plastic stopwatch hangs from my neck on a lanyard, and I am carrying a clipboard, from which I have wiped several years of warehouse dust.
 The dust, black and sticky, consists mostly of tread particles from solid-rubber forklift wheels.
 It lies a quarter-inch thick on the concrete.
 Lynch leaves a furrow as she drives.
 She asks whether she needs to slow down for me.
 My Week at Private Equity Boot Camp

 The world of prop traders being rather small, there can be no further details to divulge, other than that he ordered tea.
 "I am a prop trader.
-I don't trade on behalf of clients but I use the bank's own money to make more money for the bank.
-My specialisation is emerging markets, though with everything that's happening recently I've expanded my range.
+Prop trader: 'It's worth pointing out that forecasting makes no sense' | Joris Luyendijk | Comment is free

 GOLDMAN Sachs analysts have a tendency to be rather bullish, as those who remember Abby Joseph Cohen will attest, but they carry weight on Wall Street.
 So it was interesting to read a 40-page note from Goldman called The Long Good Buy; the Case for Equities which concludes that the prospects for future returns in equities relative to bonds are as good as they have been for a generation The report is written by Peter Oppenheimer, a thoughtful analyst who has been around for 20 years and is by no means a perma-bull.
 Equities: A good buy?